Learning the Neighborhood: Contrast-Free Multimodal Self-Supervised Molecular Graph Pretraining: Supplementary Materials

 For the choice of the scheduler we opt for a cosine scheduler without warmup.
 We notice that using a very small learning rate prevented convergence, while a moderate learning rate caused an early loss drop followed by stagnating representations.
 Adding a warmup phase allows the model to adapt gradually before the cosine decay, improving stability and representation learning.
 Thus we begin with a learning rate of $2 \times 10^{-6}$ over 30 epochs warmup up to $5 \times 10^{-5}$ and a patience of 50 epochs.
 For the batch size we use 256 and a weight decay of 0.04 and train for 200 epochs.

-All experiments were performed on a mix of Nvidia A100/RTX 4090 GPUs and AMD EPYC 7713/Intel Xeon W-2225 CPUs for both the pre-training and downstream experiments.
-All experiments consumed a total of approximately 500 GPU hours, with the longest compute being consumed on the pre-training backbone run on the GEOM dataset with a total of 25 hours.
+All experiments were performed on a mix of Nvidia A100/RTX 4090 GPUs and AMD EPYC 7713/Intel Xeon W-2225 CPUs for both the pretraining and downstream experiments.
+All experiments consumed a total of approximately 500 GPU hours, with the longest compute being consumed on the pretraining backbone run on the GEOM dataset with a total of 25 hours.